 – Do not understand the value of insurances

-If you have been long enough in the industry, then you do not need any explanation about the importance of insurance.
-You may already know it.
-However, those who are new to the industry and just getting their feet wet can get great value from these guidelines.
+If you have been long enough in the industry, you do not need to explain the importance of insurance, and you may already know it.
+However, those new to the industry and just getting their feet wet can get great value from these guidelines.

 1. Understanding the Role of Insurance

 Without knowing the value of something, we do not like to pay for anything.
-That is basic human psychology.
-For example, when I first started driving a vehicle, I thought insurance was an unnecessary requirement.
+That is introductory human psychology.
+For example, when I first started driving a vehicle, I thought insurance was unnecessary.
 But a single fender-bender accident proved me wrong.
 If I hadn’t had an insurance policy at that time, I could have bankrupted myself by trying to pay for the damages of both vehicles (mine and the other driver’s).
-On top of that, I would have faced serious penalties from law enforcement for driving without insurance coverage.
+On top of that, I would have faced severe penalties from law enforcement for driving without insurance coverage.

 Long story short, you need to understand the value of insurance policies and understand why you need them to maintain your business in financial stability.
 Otherwise, you may not have an intention to get one.